 This button displays the title of the menu screen.
-You can set different colors for the main menu site and sub menu site (see page 67).
+The menu title of the sub menu site (see page 61) is displayed using a different color than the main menu site.

 Switching the VF buttons between the Key1 to Key4 and Key5 to Key8 button displays